department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 - What do you think the differences are between the main and secondary menus (pointing them out)?

-**Task 4 - (from where they left off) Imagine you're going on an overseas trip, and you need to download all your medical records.
-Where would you go to do that?**
+**_Task 4 - MR_** (from where they left off) Imagine you're going on an overseas trip, and you need to download all your medical records.
+Where would you go to do that?

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?